-Another great experience for kids and also visitors from other countries, the Moonlit Sanctuary Wildlife Conservation Park is a 25 hectare site that its part of the Peacedale Conservation Park.
+Another great experience for kids and also visitors from other countries, the Moonlit Sanctuary Wildlife Conservation Park is a 25-hectare site that is part of the Peacedale Conservation Park.

 The Sanctuary provides animal experiences including getting up close and personal with dingoes and dingo puppies, wombats, koalas, wallabies, Barn Owls, Pythons, and Kangaroos.

 One of the most popular tourist attractions on the Mornington Peninsula is the Peninsula Hot Springs.
 The property takes advantage of the natural geothermal mineral springs.